MadCacti/the-forum/README.md

 Navigators.
 Capture or build highlight of Ideation in README.md, this allows ideas to persist with Project,  Make sure that work from Developers works to expectations (testing, suggestions for improvement) | Use Vanta for backgrounds                                                                                                                        Show photos of protfolio |
 Developers.
 Bootstrap drop downs in navbar, start to form Wire Frame menu options.
 Each menu option should have a Stub code page | image to be added|
 Developers.
 Integration of Greet like functionality into a mini-lab page | Added to each individual page ![image]to be added |
 Developers.
-Integration of Video Journal 0 into a mini-lab page | [Video Journal 0 embedded into portfolio ] to be added
+Integration of Video Journal 0 into a mini-lab page | [Video Journal 0 embedded into portfolio](https://www.youtube.com/playlist?list=PLq5N5__AYvxqlz5qP-F1AlRSlRIz2eByY)

 ## Sprint 3 Week 3